palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 In that scheme, our raw data app is simply one of your new package's dependencies, much in the same way that the ``requests`` library as we installed earlier depends on components of [``urllib3``](http://urllib3.readthedocs.org/en/latest/).

-An example of that is already taking shape in our [``django-calaccess-campaign-browser`` repository](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser), where we are experimenting a set of further refined tables and a simple web application aimed at power users, like statehouse reporters and newsroom analysts, who want a more robust and flexible interface than the [helpful but fundamentally limited](http://dbsearch.ss.ca.gov/ContributorSearch.aspx) closed-source sites that were previously the only way to access this database online.
+An example of that is already taking shape in our [``django-calaccess-campaign-browser`` repository](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser), where our team is experimenting with a set of further refined tables and a simple web application exploring campaign filings aimed at power users, like statehouse reporters and newsroom analysts, who want a more robust and flexible interface than the [helpful but fundamentally limited](http://dbsearch.ss.ca.gov/ContributorSearch.aspx) closed-source sites that were previously the only way to access this database online.

 ### What you can do